Chaetomium elatum: Biotechnology uses

 Chaetomium elatum has been isolated from different materials and its metabolic properties with potential biotechnology uses have been explored.
 In the presence of nitrocellulose (a very important cellulose derivative).C. elatum can break down nitrocellulose in liquid culture.
 Investigations into the types of metabolites produced by this fungus have found that it produces benzoquinone derivatives, tetra-S-methyl derivatives, anthraquinone-chromanone, orsellinic acid, globosumones, sterols Chaetoglobsins, Cochliodones 1–3 (azaphilone derivatives), azaphilones, chlorinated phenolic glycosides, and xanthoquinodins.
 Xanthoquinodins are fungal metabolites that have been found to have antibacterial, antifungal, anticoccidial, antiplasmodial, and cytotoxic activities.
 Azaphilones have antimicrobial, antifungal, antiviral, antioxidant, cytotoxic, nematicidal and anti-inflammatory properties, and the three metabolized by C. elatum have also been found to inhibit Caspase 3 which is involved in cell death.
 Phenolic compounds have shown to possess antimicrobial properties.
 Chaetoglobosins has been found to have anticancer activity, and benzoquinone derivatives have antibacterial properties.
-Nnanoparticles harvested from crude extracts of the C. elatum exhibit antimicrobial activity against Magnaporthe grisea, the plant pathogen that causes rice blast disease.
+Nanoparticles harvested from crude extracts of the C. elatum exhibit antimicrobial activity against Magnaporthe grisea, the plant pathogen that causes rice blast disease.